-The economic potential of the State of São Paulo is supplied by an established energy mix containing important renewable energy sources, of which sugar cane biomass represents 29% of the total energy produced in the State and hydraulic energy 8%.
-Petroleum and derivatives, natural gas, coal, wood fuel and other sources supply, respectively, 60%, 6%, 2.6%, 1% and 2%, according to data published by the State Energy Department (SEE) – (2011).
+The economic potential of the State of São Paulo is supplied by an established energy mix containing important renewable energy sources, of which sugar cane biomass represents 31.4% of the total energy produced in the State and hydraulic energy 18%.
+For non-renewable energy, the share is 46.9%, while oil and derivatives have a participation of 38.3% and natural gas has a share of 6.9%, according to data from the State Department of Energy and Mining (SEM - 2014).

-The State is responsible for 18% of the national capacity for generating hydropower and 52% of the Country’s alcohol fuel production, making São Paulo a recognized leader in the generation of clean energy (SEE - 2011).
+The State is responsible for 16.7% of the national capacity for generating hydropower (SEM – 2014) and 48.2% of the Country’s alcohol fuel production (UNICA – 2014/2015 harvest), making São Paulo a recognized leader in the generation of clean energy in the country.

-In addition to a significant set of hydroelectric power stations, a huge capacity for the production of sugar cane ethanol and distribution of piped gas brought from the Brazil-Bolivia pipeline, São Paulo also has hydrocarbon reserves in the Bacia de Santos, which extends along the entire São Paulo coastline and represents the most promising area of exploration on the entire Brazilian coast.
-In 2012, 14 new wells were sunk in the Bacia de Santos (Santos Basin), making a total 51 (37 explored), according to Petrobras.
+In addition to a significant set of hydroelectric power stations, a huge capacity for the production of sugar cane ethanol and distribution of piped gas brought from the Brazil-Bolivia pipeline, São Paulo also has hydrocarbon reserves in the Santos Basin, which extends along the entire São Paulo coastline and represents the most promising area of exploration on the entire Brazilian coast.

 Aiming to foment scientific research and scientific and technological development in the petroleum, natural gas and biofuels industry, the Funding Authority for Studies and Projects (Finep) manages CT Petro, a science and technology fund devoted to increasing productivity, cost reduction and improvement of product quality.